Sir Archibald Southby, 1st Baronet

 Sir Archibald Richard James Southby, 1st Baronet DL (8 July 1886 – 30 October 1969) was an English Royal Navy officer and Conservative Party politician.

 Career

 Royal Navy

 Southby joined the Royal Navy, and on 15 September 1902 was posted as a naval cadet to the pre-dreadnought battleship HMS Magnificent, flagship to the second-in-command of the Channel Fleet.
 The following month it was reported that he would be lent to the armoured cruiser HMS Hogue which was in the last stages of completion before her first commission in November.

 In 1908 and 1909 he commanded torpedo boats.
 In the period following the First World War, he took part in the demilitarisation of Heligoland.

 Member of Parliament

-After his return home to England, he was elected as Member of Parliament (MP) for the Epsom constituency in Surrey at a by-election in 1928.
+Following his return home to England, he was elected as Member of Parliament (MP) for the Epsom constituency in Surrey at a by-election in 1928.